ASFOpenSARlab/opensarlab-cluster/helps/deploy_OpenSARlab.md

             1. Reducing volume sizes is not advised due to a high likelihood of data loss
     1. Remove the example PROFILE_1
 1. lambda_handler.py
+    1. Lambdas are used by Cognito event triggers for logging and emailing notifications to users and administrators
     1. Create a lambda_handler.py file based on lambda_handler.py.example
     1. Adjust email messages to suit the needs of the deployment
     1. zip the file, creating lambda_handler.py.zip